Contents of This Article

 External hard drives are plugged into your computer’s USB port and provide extra storage space.
 They can be purchased online or at electronics stores and usually start at about $60 for 1 terabyte (1000GB).
-If you work with large amounts of data, it is wise to have at least one external hard drive if not multiple.
+If you work with large amounts of data, you may need multiple external hard drives.
+For more information about Hard Drives please visit this article.

-If you are on a Mac, you can use Apple’s Time Machine utility to make a full copy of all data on your computer’s hard drive, including hidden folders and other user accounts.
-This method is recommended for faculty who are upgrading to a new computer.
+If you are on a Mac, you can use Apple’s Time Machine utility to make a full copy of ALL data on your computer’s hard drive, including hidden folders and other user accounts.
+This method is recommended for faculty or staff who are upgrading to a new computer.